Trump stance on pharmaceutical production could hit Ireland

 Ireland is a major exporter of pharmaceutical and medical supply goods to the United States.
 It exported $53 billion (€48.2 billion)worth of pharmaceuticals last year, 31 per cent of Ireland’s total exports.
 Most of this went to the United States.

-Mr Trump was speaking as the Trump administration considers economic measures to combat the coronavirus.
-The White House is seeking a package of up to $850 billion as it negotiates on a deal with Congress.
+Mr Trump was speaking as his administration considers economic measures to combat the coronavirus.
+The White House is seeking a package of up to $850 billion as it negotiates a deal with Congress.

-Speaking in the White House, President Donald Trump said the response was “going to be big, and it’s going to be bold,” amid growing fears that the US economy could enter recession due to the coronavirus crisis.
+Speaking in the White House, Mr Trump said the response was “going to be big, and it’s going to be bold,” amid growing fears the US economy could enter recession due to the coronavirus crisis.

 Markets suffered their worst day since 1987 on Monday as the coronavirus continued to cause havoc on Wall Street.
 The S & P dropped by 8 per cent within a minute of markets opening.
 Trading was then halted for 15 minutes as the emergency “circuit breaker” was triggered – a precautionary measure that kicks in when stocks drop below a certain level.